 Graduate Visiting Research Students (VRS) are admitted as a full-time student to SFU to foster the exchange of ideas, receive specialized training and participate in research collaboration.
-Graduate students enrolled as a VRS at Simon Fraser University are eligible to undertake research and receive specialized training under the supervision of a SFU faculty supervisor typically for one term (agreement length may vary).
-VRS have access to University resources and services including but not limited SFU libraries, labs, email services and ISS services.
+Graduate students enrolled as a VRS at Simon Fraser University are eligible to undertake research and receive specialized training under the supervision of an SFU Faculty Supervisor.
+VRS have access to University resources and services including but not limited SFU libraries, labs, email services and International Services for Students (ISS).

 How to Apply